Lagrangian cobordism functor in microlocal sheaf theory I: Introduction

 this corollary is expected to be stronger than the result in \cite{Cthulhu}.
 Note that there are also examples whose Legendrian contact homology is nontrivial but has only higher dimensional representations \cite{Sivek}. \end{remark}

-\begin{remark} The assumption that the sheaf has trivial monodromy along $\Lambda_-$ is necessary.
+\begin{remark} The assumption that the sheaf which restrict to a constant local system along $\Lambda_-$ is necessary.
 For example, the Clifford Legendrian torus $\Lambda_\text{Cliff}$ discussed in Theorem \ref{2graphs} does admit a microlocal rank 1 sheaf.
-However, there is a Lagrangian cobordism from a loose Legendrian sphere to $\Lambda_\text{Cliff}$ \cite[Example 4.26]{CasalsZas}, and hence there is a Lagrangian cap by \cite{LagCap}. \end{remark}
+However, there is a Lagrangian cobordism from $\Lambda_\text{Cliff}$ to a loose Legendrian sphere $\Lambda_{S^2,\text{loose}}$ \cite[Example 4.26]{CasalsZas} (see Section \ref{application}), and hence there is a Lagrangian cap by \cite{LagCap}. \end{remark}